 This is the pole of the 11th and 9th houses in the latitude of London, each being one-third of the distance from the meridian to the horizon.
-To prove it correct we have only to seek for the ascensional difference in the latitude of $23^{\circ} 48'$; thus,
+To prove it correct we have only to seek for the ascensional difference in the latitude of 23° 48'; thus,

 As Rad.
 Sine 90° 10.00000

 To Tang.
 Dec.
-23o 28' 9.63761
+23° 28' 9.63761

 So Tang.
 Pole 23° 48' 9.64450

 To Sine Asc.
 Diff.
-11o 2' 20" 9.28211
+110 2' 20".
+9.28211

-By these formulæ have the poles of the houses (as divided by the immortal PTOLEMY, and demonstrated hy Placidus) been calculated.
+By these formulæ have the poles of the houses (as divided by the immortal PTOLEMY, and demonstrated by Placidus) been calculated.
 They have ever been found to agree with events in nature, as they do with the true principles of geometry.

-Observe. - The place of the aspect or promittor must be taken without latitude in all directions in the zodiac, except those of the D: for when D is directed to any point, the latitude she will have when she arrives at that point must first be ascertained.
-If the D be directed to the conjunction of any planet, and when she arrives at the longitude of that point she should have great latitude of an opposite nature to the planet, so that there shall be 6 or more degrees difference of latitude between them, the direction will have little or If, for example, 2 have 5 degrees north no effect. latitude, and D, when she comes to & of Q, have 5 degrees of south latitude, then the & will have no power.
-If it should be to an 8, however, then the exact opposite place of 2 would have 5 degrees of contrary latitude, and the aspect (if) had 5° south and 2 5° north latitude) would be perfect.
-Therefore we must observe, that if, on coming to an 8, the) have extensive latitude of the same name as the planet, the direction is weak.
+Observe. - The place of the aspect or promittor must be taken without latitude in all directions in the zodiac, except those of the D; for when D is directed to any point, the latitude she will have when she arrives at that point must first be ascertained\.
+If the D be directed to the conjunction of any planet, and when she arrives at the longitude of that point she should have great latitude of an opposite nature to the planet, so that there shall be 6 or more degrees difference of latitude between them, the direction will have little or no effect.
+If, for example, 2 have 5 degrees north latitude, and ), when she comes to 6 of 9, have 5 degrees of south latitude, then the o will have no power.
+If it should be to an 2, however, then the exact opposite place of 2 would have 5 degrees of contrary latitude, and the aspect (if ) had 5° south and 9 5° north latitude) would be perfect.
+Therefore we must observe, that if, on coming to an 8, the D have extensive latitude of the same name as the planet, the direction is weak.